 - 1. The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - 2.
 The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of Griffon.

-/s/ Ronald J. Kramer

-Name: Ronald J. Kramer Title: Chief Executive Officer

-e: Chief Executive Officer (Principal Executive Officer)
+/s/ RONALD J. KRAMER Name: Ronald J. Kramer Title: Chief Executive Officer (Principal Executive Officer) Date: November 17, 2016

-/s/ Brian G. Harris
+/S/ BRIAN G. HARRIS

 Name: Brian G. Harris

 Title: Chief Financial Officer

 (Principal Financial Officer)